psalm/plugin-laravel

 Laravel static analysis with built-in security scanning.

 The only free tool that combines deep Laravel type analysis with taint-based vulnerability detection.
-Catches SQL injection, XSS, SSRF, shell injection, file traversal, and open redirects — without running your code.
+Catches SQL injection, XSS, SSRF, shell injection, file traversal, and open redirects, without running your code.

 Security scanning

 Plugin ships Laravel-specific taint stubs that track user input from source to sink across your entire codebase.
-Unlike pattern-matching tools, Psalm follows dataflow across function boundaries — catching vulnerabilities that simpler scanners miss.
+Unlike pattern-matching tools, Psalm follows dataflow across function boundaries, catching vulnerabilities that simpler scanners miss.

-// psalm-plugin-laravel catches this:
+// psalm-laravel catches this:

 Route::get('/search', function (Request $request) {